dougeby/IntuneDocs/intune-user-help/install-apps-cpapp-windows.md

     * **Home**: Select from a list of your organization's featured apps.
     * **Show all**: From the **Home page** > **Apps** section, click **Show all** to view all available apps.
     * **All apps**: Select this page in the navigation pane to see all available apps, including installed and featured.
+View, sort, and filter the apps.
+Search results are sorted automatically by relevancy.
     * **App categories**: Select this page in the navigation pane to choose apps based on type or function.
 Apps are sorted under categories such as **Featured**, **Education**, and **Productivity**.
     * **Search for apps**: A static search bar sits in the app's navigation pane.
 To find your available apps, search by app name or publisher.
-    * **All apps**: View, sort, and filter all available apps.
-Search results are sorted automatically by relevancy.

 3. Select an app.
 4. On the apps details page, click **Install**.
 After installation is done, you'll see an **Installed** status.